mayanafit/two-sums/README.md

 # two-sums

 two sums function is a function to find two elements that if the two elements are added, will return the same value as required target.
-Assumption, it's only one solution for each target.
+Assumption, it's only one solution for each target and we can't use the same element twice.

 example:
 ```